cloudblog004/fantasticfoodies/content/en/posts/1677-recipe-of-homemade-chicken-and-spinach-enchilada-dinner-casserole.md

 ##### Steps to make Chicken and spinach enchilada dinner casserole:

-1. Mix shredded chicken, the soups, the Rotel, onion, cumin, &amp; garlic, in a large bowl.
+1. Mix shredded chicken, the soups, the Rotel, onion, cumin, & garlic, in a large bowl.
 Spray cooking spray in a large Pyrex baking dish.
-1. Put one third of mixture in the baking dish then layer the tortillas,chicken mixture, &amp; spinach, repeat till all mixture is used.
+1. Put one third of mixture in the baking dish then layer the tortillas,chicken mixture, & spinach, repeat till all mixture is used.
 Top with cheese.
 Bake at 350 degrees for 30 minutes.
 1. Ready to serve and ENJOY!

 Cookbook author, Greta Podleski, assembles a delicious and easy chicken enchilada casserole.
 It&#39;s cheesy, it&#39;s spicy, it&#39;s sinfully delicious.
 I love chicken enchiladas and this casserole is even easier to make than making regular chicken enchiladas because you just layer your ingredients.
 Add Spinach and mix until wilted and blended into broth.
 Add pre-cooked shredded chicken and mix together.